Tilikum, Orca At The Center Of SeaWorld Controversy, Has Died

 SeaWorld reported in early March that the whale was “lethargic” and veterinarians were worried about his deteriorating health.
 The park still plans to determine the official cause of death, but noted that veterinarians had been treating the orca for “a persistent and complicated bacterial lung infection.”
 The park cited Tilikum’s old age as the reason why he became sick.

-According to researchers, orca whales can live in the wild for 50 to 80 years.
-Last year, an orca believed to be more than 100 years old was spotted swimming with her family.
+Orca whales can live in the wild for 50 to 80 years, according to the National Marine Mammal Laboratory.
+In 2014, an orca believed to be more than 100 years old was spotted swimming with her family.
 SeaWorld believes Tilikum was about 35 when he died.

 Tilikum, born in the wild near Iceland, spent more than 30 years in captivity.
 In 1983, when scientists estimate he was 2 years old, he was captured near Iceland, then held for around a year in a concrete holding tank, according to a comprehensive report by Outside Online.
 He then ended up at a marine park in British Columbia called Sealand of the Pacific, where people gave him the name Tilikum, meaning “friend” in the Chinook language.